Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 • Retinal detachment

-• Neovascular glaucoma (when formed in the iris or drainage angle)
+• Neovascular glaucoma (when new vessels form in the iris or drainage angle)

-Research shows that 52% of ischemic CRVO patients develop iris neovascularization.
-About 34% develop neovascular glaucoma within 9 months.
-Early treatment becomes vital, even in non-ischemic cases.
+Research shows that 52% of patients with ischemic CRVO develop iris neovascularization, and about 34% develop neovascular glaucoma within nine months.
+Early treatment is therefore vital, even in non-ischemic cases.

 Differences between CRVO and BRVO

-The blockage location determines whether you have CRVO or BRVO.
-Each type has unique mechanisms, severity levels, and outcomes.
+The location of the blockage determines whether a patient has CRVO or BRVO.
+Each type has distinct mechanisms, severity levels, and outcomes.

-CRVO affects the central retinal vein at or behind the lamina cribrosa.
-This causes hemorrhages throughout all four retinal quadrants.
-Patients usually experience worse vision loss with CRVO than BRVO.
-Doctors classify CRVO into ischemic (nonperfused) and non-ischemic (perfused) types.
-The ischemic form makes up about 30% of cases with poorer outcomes.
-About 80% of these patients maintain visual acuity worse than 20/200.
+CRVO affects the central retinal vein at or behind the lamina cribrosa, causing hemorrhages across all four retinal quadrants.
+Patients usually experience more severe vision loss with CRVO than with BRVO.
+Clinicians classify CRVO into ischemic (non-perfused) and non-ischemic (perfused) types.
+The ischemic form accounts for about 30% of cases and is associated with poorer outcomes.
+Approximately 80% of these patients maintain visual acuity worse than 20/200.

-BRVO only affects one branch of the retinal venous system.
-Most cases occur in the superotemporal quadrant (58-66%).
-Patients generally have better outcomes with BRVO than CRVO.
-Studies reveal that 40% of untreated BRVO eyes showed improvement after 3 years.
-About 80% of BRVO cases showed better or stable vision over time.
+BRVO affects only one branch of the retinal venous system.
+Most cases occur in the superotemporal quadrant (58–66%).
+Patients generally have better outcomes with BRVO than with CRVO.
+Studies show that 40% of untreated BRVO eyes improved after three years, and about 80% of cases demonstrated improved or stable vision over time.

-The risk of complications varies substantially between types.
-Non-ischemic CRVO can turn ischemic – 15% within the first 4 months and 34% after 3 years.
-Ischemic CRVO patients face a higher risk of neovascular glaucoma.
-Medical professionals often call this “90-day glaucoma” because it develops rapidly.
+The risk of complications varies significantly between the two types.
+Non-ischemic CRVO can convert to the ischemic form—15% within the first four months and 34% after three years.
+Patients with ischemic CRVO face a higher risk of neovascular glaucoma.
+This condition is often referred to as “90-day glaucoma” because it can develop rapidly.

 Recognizing the Symptoms of RVO